U.S. Senate delays same-sex marriage vote until after midterm elections - NewsBreak

 In their joint statement Thursday afternoon, they wrote that “Through bipartisan collaboration, we’ve crafted commonsense language that respects religious liberty and Americans’ diverse beliefs, while upholding our view that marriage embodies the highest ideals of love, devotion, and family.”

-The post U.S. Senate delays same-sex marriage vote until after midterm elections appeared first on Wisconsin Examiner .
+The post U.S. Senate delays same-sex marriage vote until after midterm elections appeared first on Minnesota Reformer .

 Comments / 0